charMstr/ft_services/srcs/Wordpress/README.md

 ## SECURITY:

-the table_prefix is not left to wp_ in order to avoid common sql injections. the salt keys are set and can be changed though the use of the script:
+The table_prefix is not left to wp_ in order to avoid common sql injections.
+In the wp-config file, the salt keys are set, thanks to the **[link](https://api.wordpress.org/secret-key/1.1/salt/)** from their official website and can be changed though the use of the script:
 `wp_salt_keys_reset.sh`